The Fiery Cosmic Egg of Hildegard von Bingen

 Sequestered in her meditation cell, Hildegard would receive a series of bizarre psychic tableaus that she sketched on wax, which were subsequently turned into paintings.
 Her accompanying interpretations of these visions were also later transcribed.
 In an illuminated manuscript called Scivias (“Know the Way”), she presents these 26 visions, each with a Biblical exegesis.

 Saint Hildegard in her meditation cell, inscribing her visions in wax and dictating them to her scribe.
+(Public Domain)

 One vision in particular concerns us here.

 “After this I saw a vast instrument, round and shadowed, in the shape of an egg, small at the top, large in the middle and narrowed at the bottom; outside it, surrounding its circumference, there was bright fire with, as it were, a shadowy zone under it...
 But from the fire that surrounded the instrument issued a blast with whirlwinds, and from the zone beneath it rushed forth another blast with its own whirlwinds, which diffused themselves hither and thither throughout the instrument.
 In that zone too there was a dark fire of such great horror that I could not look at it, whose force shook the whole zone, full of thunder, tempest, and exceedingly sharp stones both large and small.
 And while it made its thunders heard, the bright fire and the winds and the air were in commotion, so that lightning preceded those thunders; for the fire felt within itself the turbulence of those thunders.”